stri-con/data-curation/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+A good exercise is to find the location in the code even if you do not know how to fix it.

 **To Reproduce**
-Steps to reproduce the behavior if applicable:
+Steps to reproduce the behavior if applicable.
+For example:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'